CrazySerGo/matic-docs/docs/supernets/polybft.md

 as a list of blocks, like the Ethereum blockchain.
 The height of a block is defined as the number of parent links that separate the block from the genesis block, with height 0.
 The protocol runs sequential instances of a block finalization protocol, where the objective of the h-th instance is to decide which Ethereum block is to be added at height `h` of the blockchain.
-In PolyBFT, the height is referred to as the *sequence*.

 ## Consensus Engine: IBFT 2.0